tayebiarasteh/retweet/README.md

-# Sentiment Analysis of the potential Replies that a given Tweet may get
+# Sentiment Analysis of Tweets and their Potential Replies

 ### By S. Tayebi Arasteh, M. Monajem, and S. Sitaula